garrettheath4/rpi-chrome-display/README.md

             @/home/pi/rpi-chrome-display/haystack-fullscreen.sh

 1. In Chromium, go to Menu > More Tools > [Extensions](chrome://extensions/) and check _Allow in incognito_ next to the [h264ify] and [uBlock Origin] extensions.
+1. In Chromium, click on the _uBlock Origin_ extension icon (to the right of the address bar), click the _Open the dashboard_ button (in the uBlock Origin pop-up menu), go to the _My Filters_ tab, add the following lines to the text box, and click the _Apply changes_ button:

+        !
+Hide the signup banner at the bottom of the page on https://www.haystack.tv/ www.haystack.tv###signup-intro

 1. Reboot the system using `sudo reboot` to make sure it works